Emotional and Mental Health Support for Children and Young people

 Cultural differences, subjective assessments, and competing professional theories all affect how “mental health” is defined.

 Mental disorders comprise a broad range of problems, with different symptoms.
 However, they are generally characterized by some combination of abnormal thoughts, emotions, behaviour and relationships with others.
 Most of these disorders can be successfully treated.
 World Health Organisation (2010).

 There are different types of mental health problems.
-Mental health problems can be broadly seperated into two main categories:
+Mental health problems can be broadly separated into two main categories:

 - Common mental health problems these include depression and anxiety disorder, panic attacks, phobia's, acute stress disorder, post traumatic stress disorder, obsessive compulsive disorder;

-- Psychosis - schizophrenia and bipolor disorder (previously called manic depression) are less common.
+- Psychosis - schizophrenia and bipolar disorder (previously called manic depression) are less common.